Ahmedmhmdibrahim/Circuit_Simulator/README.md

 2. "
 [Analog/Mixed-Signal Simulation and Modeling](https://www.youtube.com/playlist?list=PLMSBalys69yxy9kAKVvXKgJpg8dFJ4JdK)
 " by Dr/Hesham Omran
+3.Circuit simulation by Faried N. Najm
+4.Steady-State Methods for Simulating Analog and Microwave Circuits by ken kundert 5.Semiconductor device modeling with SPICE
 * The attached document contains more details about Netlist structure and examples for different analysis.